Superior station

-Superior is a station on the RTA Red Line in East Cleveland, Ohio.
+Superior station is a station on the RTA Red Line in East Cleveland, Ohio.
 It is located on Superior Avenue (U.S. Route 6) at the intersection of Emily Street, approximately 1½ blocks west of Euclid Avenue (U.S. Route 20).
 A small parking lot is located northeast of the station entrance along Emily Street.

 History

 The station opened along with CTS Rapid Transit on March 15, 1955.